Kryptortio/SDAtom-WebUi-us/README.md

 	conf.ui.addToQueueButton.style.position = 'unset';
 	conf.ui.addToQueueButton.style.opacity = '1';
 	```
-*Feel free to share more in the discussions tab*
+*Feel free to share more in the discussions tab (note that scripts has some security risks so some care should be taken when adding scripts)*

 # Troubleshooting